-- 1. Start the engine, warm it up briefly, and then turn it off. - 2.
-Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, and then the engine oil drain bolt and gasket.
+- 1. Start the engine and allow it to idle for a few minutes to warm up the oil, and then stop the engine. - 2.
+Place an oil pan under the engine to collect the used oil. - 3.
+Remove the engine oil filler cap, and then the engine oil drain bolt and gasket.